QCrypt/website-2023/content/sessions/rump.md

 Stay tuned for an upcoming announcement revealing the thrilling theme of the QCrypt 2023 Rump Session Talks**!
 As a twist, we will be awarding prizes for the best and worst theme-related talk.
 Yes, you heard that right!
 Not only will the most outstanding and captivating presentation be rewarded, but we also want to celebrate a talk that takes a creative spin and perhaps hilariously misses the mark in an endearing way!

 📧 How to Submit:
-To participate in the Rump Session, please submit your talk proposals via email to qcrypt2023rump@gmail.com.
-Remember to include the following details in your submission:
+To participate in the Rump Session, please submit your talk proposals via email to {{< button-link label="qcrypt2023rump@gmail.com" url="qcrypt2023rump@gmail.com" icon="email" >}}
+<br>Remember to include the following details in your submission:
 - Your name and affiliation
 - Talk title
 - Brief abstract outlining the content of your talk
 - Any special requirements for your presentation

 🗓️ Important Dates (all times QCrypt time)
-- Early Submission Deadline: Tuesday, August 15, 11:30 am
+- Early Submission Deadline: Tuesday, August 15, 11:30 a.m.
 - Late Submission Deadline: anytime before the Rump Session ***
 - Acceptance Notifications: Tuesday evening
-- QCrypt 2023 Rump session: Thursday, August 17, 4:30 pm
+- QCrypt 2023 Rump session: Thursday, August 17, 4:30 p.m.

 The Rump Session is a fantastic opportunity to engage with the QCrypt community, showcase your talents, and inspire fellow researchers.
 We look forward to receiving your exciting submissions!